BradleyCanty/DIY-21700-Battery-System/README.md

 4) Determine the battery's number of cells in series ((nominal voltage required)/(cell voltage))
 5) Determine the number of cells in parallel (max battery discharge rate)/(max cell discharge rate), and select the 21700 cell having the highest charge capacity for the intended discharge rate.
 This is iterative. **NEEDS CLARIFICATION.
 NEEDS TO TAKE INTO ACCOUNT THE RANGE/ENDURANCE REQUIREMENTS.**

-## Battery Naming Convention Used in the Repo Directories
+## Repo Directory Battery Naming Convention
 	21700_MsNp
 	where
 	M = number of cells in series